 We believe that genetics and the genome hold the power to impact life in incredible ways.
 So the more informed you become about these topics generally, the better able you’ll be to harness that power to help improve your health and well-being.
 Here are some trusted resources and organizations we recommend to you, for help in your journey of education and exploration.

 A patient advocacy organization dedicated to individuals with rare diseases and the organizations that serve them.
-NORD, along with its more than 260 patient organization members, is committed to the identification, treatment and cure of rare disorders through programs of education, advocacy, research and patient services.
+NORD, along with its more than 260 patient organization members, is committed to the identification, treatment and cure of rare disorders through education, advocacy, research and patient services.

 The National Human Genome Research Institute began as the National Center for Human Genome Research (NCHGR), which was established in 1989 to carry out the role of the National Institutes of Health (NIH) in the International Human Genome Project (HGP).